16: No Such Thing As A Ghost In Poland

 279.5 centimetres.
 Why is milk coming out of your eyes?
 Shouldn't you see someone about that?

 I had a friend at school, he could put a whole cocktail stick up his nose.
-Don't do that, they can kill you.
+Don't do that.

 That was his party crazy.
-Alfred Kinsey could put a whole toothbrush up his penis, Bristle end first.
+Alfred Kinsey could put a whole toothbrush up his penis.

-In 2009, Jonathan Lee Riches filed an injunction against the Guinness Book of Records, seeking to stop them from naming him as the most litigious individual in the history of mankind.
-Brilliant.
+can we search his bag on the way in if there's a toothbrush in there no way in 2009 Jonathan Lee Riches filed an injunction against the Guinness Book of Records, seeking to stop them from naming him as the most litigious individual in the history of mankind.

 We might have to bleep his name out of this podcast.
 Yeah.